Sven Anderson & Mit Jai Inn

 Curated by Jennie Guy

-Field Recording is an exhibition of new works by artists Sven Anderson and Mit Jai Inn, exploring how we position ourselves in order to observe and react to complex events and stimuli that unfold around us.
-This show at Rua Red marks the first time the two artists have exhibited together.
+Field Recording is an exhibition of new works by artists Mit Jai Inn and Sven Anderson at Rua Red which explores how we position ourselves in order to observe and react to complex events and stimuli that unfold around us.

 Born 1977 in Boston, USA, lives and works in Dublin.

 Sven Anderson's artworks manifest as parasitic installations, systems and performances, responding to details of the immediate built environment, the bodies of the audience, and fragments of local history and ecology to suggest emergent,site-specific forms.
 Working primarily with sound and multi-channel video, Anderson's projects explore both excess and minutiae, relying on indeterminacy and variation as intrinsic representational tactics.
 The scale of Anderson's projects often expands through works that incorporate different modes of shared authorship and long-term collaboration.

 Born 1960 in Chiang Mai, Thailand, lives and works in Chiang Mai.